timkulp/ItsNotMagic/AdventureHooks.md

 Recently magic has been losing its potency around these parts.
 The players have come to investigate this bizarre occurrence.
 Rumor and a string of crazy adventurers has led the players to this tavern where they are looking to find their next clue on why magic is fading around the neighboring mountain range.

 If one of the players is a magic user (Wizard, Sorcerer, Warlock) they ability to use magic will be impacted the deeper they go into the Wizard’s dungeon.
 In this adventure hook the psionic energy pouring out from the other dimension is also sucking in magical energies.
 Left unchecked, the other dimension will drain this world of its magical energies rendering it a dead world.

+### Madness on the road

+If you're party is already on a quest and you want a side adventure have them run into a traveler on the road.
+The traveler is descending into madness and claiming that the eyes are following him.
+The traveler directs the party to the near by tavern where they can jump into the [Prologue](Prologue.md).

+## How did we get here

+Another approach to Adventure Hooks is to be creative with how the party came together.
+Make sure before the adventure starts you talk with the players to determine how they know each other (or don't).
+Are they following their own path or did they come here together?
+Have fun with the players coming up with an origin story for the party.

 Continue to [Prologue](Prologue.md)